HonoredTarget/BNAWebsite/README.md

 # Bitanny Neighborhood Association Website
-This is the Offical Website for the Bitanny Neighborhood Association
+This is the offical website for the Bitanny Neighborhood Association.